Align Leadership Skills to meet specific challenges

 As you may have noticed, the terms I have used to describe both organizational and individual leadership competencies are not aligned with “traditional” competency definitions.
 I’ve used some big and bold words to describe these competencies.
 Like a fine wine, they are each full and complex – building on and integrating complimentary, and perhaps even contrasting skills.
 But I believe the big and bold approach is what’s needed to face the challenges ahead.
 We need to shift our strategic thinking about leadership skills for 2018 – from a simplistic, silo type approach of describing competencies to ones that address the increasing complexity and inter-dependent nature of our new business world.

-What are the biggest challenges facing your organization in 2018?
+What are the biggest challenges facing your organization?
 And what leadership skills will be required?